-Dr. Roland Kupers is an independent advisor on Complexity, Resilience and Energy Transition, a visiting professor at Singapore Management University and a researcher at the Institute for Advanced Studies of the University of Amsterdam.
+Dr. Roland Kupers is an independent advisor on Complexity, Resilience and Energy Transition, a visiting professor at Singapore Management University and a Professor of Practice at Arizona State University.

 A theoretical physicist by university training, Roland spent the first 11 years of his career with AT&T in the Netherlands and in Italy, holding different business management positions.
 His last assignment there was as Regional Managing Director for Northern Europe.